department-of-veterans-affairs/vets-website/README.md

 ### Unit Test -- Mocha
 All unit tests are named with the suffix `.unit.spec.js` and live in `tests` directories inside `src/applications` and `src/platform`.
-Keeping tests near application code keeps applications self contained and allows easier switching the files relevant to particular features on Vets.gov.
+Keeping tests near application code keeps applications self contained and allows easier switching the files relevant to particular features on VA.gov.

 Unit tests are done via `mocha` with the `chai` assertion library run directly via the mocha test runner in Node.